AdobeDocs/experience-platform.en/help/landing/home.md

 >[!NOTE]
 >
->Beginning in May, 2020, Adobe is rolling out an updated shell for Adobe Experience Platform.
-This includes a new Help menu, which displays links to featured articles and recommends context-relevant documentation.
-This menu also provides the ability to give feedback about the documentation and file support tickets.
-From time to time, you might receive a survey for additional feedback.
+>Beginning in May, 2020, Adobe is making updates to the domain and header bar to unify and improve your experience across all Experience Cloud applications.
+This includes a new Help menu.
+The new help menu includes the following:
 >
+>* Links to featured articles
+>* Context-relevant documentation recommendations
+>* The ability to give feedback about the documentation and report issues
+>* Improved search results that also include results from community forums and video content.
+>
+> From time to time, you might receive a survey for additional feedback.
+>
 >This roll-out is gradual, so you might not see the changes immediately.
-When the experience is implemented for you, you will automatically be redirected to the new experience.
-You can view the experience at any time by going to [https://experience.adobe.com/](https://experience.adobe.com/).
+You can view the updated experience at any time by going to [https://experience.adobe.com/](https://experience.adobe.com/).

 ## Experience Platform tutorials